Ex Astris Scientia

 Q: Where do you get your texts and images from?

-A: I have written almost 100% of the text at EAS myself.
-I have taken a few photos (World Tour, Galileo 7, NASM, starship models) and drawn many starships and other graphics myself (20%).
-The other images are taken from various websites (5%), submitted by visitors (10%), scanned from books (30%) or captured from TV (35%).
+A: 100% of the text was created especially for EAS.
+I have taken a few photos (Reports section, starship models) and drawn some graphics myself (5%).
+The other images are taken from various websites (5%), were created by contributors (10%), scanned from books (10%) or captured from TV (70%).
 Submissions are accordingly credited.
-I don't claim any ownership on graphics that were only altered and not originally created by me.
+I don't claim the ownership of graphics that were only altered and not originally created by me.
 If you like to use some of the scanned images, it would be fair to give me credit though (see next answer for the conditions) - after all it is plenty of work to scan and clean them up for the web.
 The entire Starfleet Museum, including all text and images, is copyright of Masao Okazaki, unless otherwise noted.
 The entire content of the ASDB is copyright of the ASDB group.
 The Journal of Applied Treknology is copyright of the individual designers.
 The Fan Fiction is copyright of the individual authors.

-Q: May I use text or images created by you on my website?
+Q: May I use text or images created by you?

 A: Yes.
 I grant you the right to use parts of my material under these terms:

-You give appropriate credit to EAS including a hyperlink.
+- You attribute it to EAS including a hyperlink.
 I will agree to a mention on a global credit page if you use single graphics or text passages, but I insist on more clearly visible credits in case of more extensive excerpts.

-I reserve the right to deny or retract my approval if the material appears in an improper context.
-This may include, but is not restricted to: anti-Star Trek propaganda, promotion of intolerance or illegal activities, disfiguration or distortion of my images (no matter if intentionally or accidentally because of bad image editing), misquoting of my views and findings, commercial exploitation of my intellectual property.
+- I reserve the right to deny or retract my approval if the material appears in an improper context.
+This may include, but is not restricted to: political propaganda, promotion of illegal activities, disfiguration of images taken from EAS (no matter if intentionally or accidentally because of bad image editing), misquoting of my views and findings, commercial exploitation of EAS content.

 Read also the more comprehensive copyright notice.